cwt9jp/jamac/README.md

 ## Things to do

 - [ ] How do we decide overall team??
-- [ ] Finish previous-competiton page
-- [ ] Now that we make our previous competitions avaliable to the public, we should try to never exactly repeat problems
+- [ ] How many prev. competitions should we release to the public?